Keweenaw-Time-Traveler/ktt-api/README.md

 - `"filters": object`
   - `"date_range": string` if date range selector bar is used
   - `"photos": boolean` should list include results with photos
-  - `"type": object` list of results of a specific type ie. people, buildings, stories
+  - `"type": string` one of the items in (default is 'everything'): people, places, stories, or everything

 **Response**